steven-varga/h5cpp-doc/docs/architecture.md

 ```
 *The content of `[..]` are other optional dataset properties, `fd` is an opened HDF5 file descriptor of type `ht::fd_t`, `...` denotes omitted size definitions*

 Let `M` be a supported object type, or a raw memory region.
 For simplicity we pick an armadillo matrix: `arma::mat M(20,16)`.
-Then, in order to save data to a larger dataset, we need to pass the `M` object, the coordinates and possibly strides and blocks.
+Then, in order to save this matrix into a larger dataspace, we need to pass the `M` , the coordinates and possibly strides and blocks:
 `h5::write( ds,  M, h5::offset{4,8}, h5::stride{2,2} )`.
-The H5 operator will find the memory location of the object, the datatype and the size, and these properties are then passed to the underlying IO calls.
+The H5 operator will identify the memory location of the object, the datatype and the size and delegates them to actual  IO calls.

 When working with raw memory pointers, or when H5CPP doesn't yet know of the object type, you need to specify the size of the object with `h5::count{..}`.